 Check out Talek’s blog at Travel with Talek

 Serranía de Hornocal, Jujuy

-The province of Jujuy is still not too frequented by tourists, it lies a bit out of the way for most travelers.
+The province of Jujuy is still not too frequented by tourists, it lies a bit out of the way for most travellers.
 Still, it has a lot of beautiful and interesting sceneries and history, El Hornocal being just one of the highlights.

-After having traveled the length of Latin America on a long road trip, I can state without a doubt that Buenos Aires is the most amazing city in Latin America… From the old cobblestone streets of San Telmo to the hip district of Palermo, there’s a little something for everyone in Buenos Aires.
+After having travelled the length of Latin America on a long road trip, I can state without a doubt that Buenos Aires is the most amazing city in Latin America… From the old cobblestone streets of San Telmo to the hip district of Palermo, there’s a little something for everyone in Buenos Aires.
 It is a place of incredible architecture, endless art, and an amazing food scene with an almost endless amount of things to do in Buenos Aires.

-I love just walking the streets, taking in the ambiance of an open-air milonga where people dance the tango, perusing the stalls in the weekly San Telmo street market, or just sitting down at a local cafe for some delectable media lunas (like little sweet croissants), a coffee, and maybe a delicious alfajor to cap it off.
+I love just walking the streets, taking in the ambience of an open-air milonga where people dance the tango, perusing the stalls in the weekly San Telmo street market, or just sitting down at a local cafe for some delectable media lunas (like little sweet croissants), a coffee, and maybe a delicious alfajor to cap it off.
 Don’t forget about a bife de chorizo steak washed down with an Argentinean Malbec, or even just a slice of street pizza (try the fugazzeta!), there is so much to love about Buenos Aires and my month there only left me wanting to return.

 – Find Ryan Shauers on Instagram

 Iguazu Falls, Brazil & Argentina